iwoork/homeforpup/packages/shared-components/COLOR_SELECTOR_USAGE.md

 # ColorSelector Component Usage Guide

-The `ColorSelector` is a generic, reusable component for selecting dog colors in both the adopter-app and breeder-app.
+The `ColorSelector` is a generic, reusable component for selecting dog colors in both the dog-parent-app and breeder-app.
 It provides a rich selection interface with color swatches, categories, and descriptions.

 ## Features